The Cone Gatherers: Significance

 The Cone Gatherers has sometimes been compared to John Steinbeck's Of Mice and Men due to the similarities in theme, plot and characters, although the novel grew directly out of Jenkins' personal experiences in the Second World War.

 The novel is often used in Scottish secondary schools, where it is taught as part of the Higher English curriculum.

+Adaptations

+The novel was adapted for the stage by Peter Arnott and toured by Aberdeen Performing Arts in 2012.